 Aboriginal Studies provides students with the unique opportunity to gain knowledge and understanding of Aboriginal Peoples of Australia, their culture and their lifestyles.
 This course is an exploration and celebration of Aboriginal social and cultural heritage and its longevity.
 Students have the opportunity to gain authentic Aboriginal perspectives through the teachings of local and regional Aboriginal community members and explore the diverse and changing nature of Aboriginal culture.
-The course will have a mixture of case studies with practical components that will be delivered in partnership with the TAS Department.
+The course will have a mixture of case studies with practical components that will be delivered in partnership with the TAS Faculty.

 Big History students examine the history of the universe from the 'big bang' to the modern day, and explore the themes and patterns that can help them better understand the world they live in.
 The course develops students' ability to synthesise complex information and conduct research through lines of inquiry and projects within an interdisciplinary framework.
+Furthermore, the course incorporates a number of experiential learning adventures including trips to Archaeological sites, places of change e.g. Google HQ Australia, Parliament House and HQ Joint Operations Command.